Cosimo Cristina: Murder

-His family was the first to raise the issue and to point out some particulars, then his colleagues that worked for L'Ora of Palermo, and also the brave journalist Mario Francese (also a victim of the mafia), but only 6 years later this case was reopened.
+His family was the first to raise the issue and point out some particulars, then his colleagues at L'Ora of Palermo, and also the brave journalist Mario Francese (also a victim of the mafia), but only 6 years later this case was reopened.
 In 1966 was carried out the autopsy on the journalist's body: the experts Marco Stassi and Ideale Del Carpio excluded that he had killed himself and they confirmed that he had been killed.
 From this moment Cosimo Cristina was totally forgotten.

 In 1999 the journalist Luciano Mirone from Catania dug up the case and he found out that the deputy commissioner of Palermo Angelo Mangano in 1966, famous for a photo known all over the world while he handcuffed the boss of Corleone Luciano Liggio, reopened the inquiry and wrote an explosive report that was neutralized by the result of the postmortem.
 Mangano found out that the reporter had been killed and then deposited on the tracks for feigned the suicide.
 The councilor of the Christian Democracy Agostino Rubino (one of the mafia bosses of Termini) and the boss Santo Gaeta were accused by the cop of being the instigators of the murder, who then were exonerated.

 After a lot of years, Mirone resumed that correspondence and brought it to light, by underlining contradictions in the autopsy report, brought to the attention of Vincenzo Milana, a teacher of Forensics at the University of Catania.
 He asked to the Public Prosecutor's Office of Palermo, through a collection of signatures, the reopened of the inquiry, but the outcome was negative.
 However the municipal administration of Termini Imerese dedicated a road in honor of the missing journalist in 2000.

 On 5 May 2010, Termini's associations, solicited under the local newspaper "Espero", deposed a tombstone out of the tunnel "Fossola", where was found the body of Cosimo Cristina.